oulutan/ACAM_Demo/README.md

 Updated version of our paper is out!
 Check it out on Arxiv.

-This repo only contains the demo code, training and evaluation codes will be released in https://github.com/oulutan/ActorConditionedAttentionMaps (Currently private repo)
+This repo only contains the demo code, training and evaluation codes are available in https://github.com/oulutan/ActorConditionedAttentionMaps

 The demo code achieves 16 fps through webcam using a GTX 1080Ti using multiprocessing and some other tricks.
 See the video at [real-time demo link](https://drive.google.com/open?id=1T5AJYp1cF0wLnxG8FmRjoUEGtiR7vvYh).
 Following is a snapshot from the video.